axyr/silverstripe-modulefolder/README.md

 Install modules in the 'modules' folder instead of root.

-This is a proof of concept and it might break things, but first attempts seem to work just fine.
+This is not really a module, but more a proof of concept.

+It might break things, but first attempts seem to work just fine.

+Pleas help me testing this with your own modules ! :)

 As far as I can see, the only thing that needs to be changed is an extra check for an extra path in `Requirements::path_for_file`.
 To test this without touching core there is a `ModuleRequirements_Backend` that also search for requirements in `MODULES_DIR`